Modular data centres increasingly popular, Vertiv recognised as leader

 Vertiv also provides completely custom PFM solutions, which include design, project management and system integration.

-Vertiv vice president of global edge solutions Martin Olsen says, “North America is seeing an increase in adoption of PFM data centres for large hyperscale and colocation use, and cloud service providers are deploying them to mimic traditional data centre buildings, specifically when expanding into new availability zones.”
+Vertiv vice president of global edge solutions Martin Olsen says, “North America is seeing an increase in adoption of PFM data centers for large hyperscale and colocation use, and cloud service providers are deploying them to mimic traditional data center buildings, specifically when expanding into new availability zones.